akka/alpakka/docs/src/main/paradox/azure-storage.md

 For environments where shared keys or SAS tokens are not desirable, the connector supports OAuth2 bearer token authentication via the [Azure Identity](https://learn.microsoft.com/en-us/java/api/overview/azure/identity-readme?view=azure-java-stable) library.
 This enables authentication using Managed Identity (system or user-assigned), workload identity, environment credentials, and other mechanisms supported by `DefaultAzureCredential`.

+The `azure-identity` library is an optional dependency.
+To use bearer token authentication, add it to your project:

+@@dependency [sbt,Maven,Gradle] {
+group=com.azure
+artifact=azure-identity
+version=1.15.4
+}

 To use bearer token authentication via configuration, set `authorization-type` to `BearerToken`.
 This will automatically use `DefaultAzureCredential` which tries multiple credential sources in order:

 ```